+Last updated on May 5, 2023**

 In general, the fewer inclusions an emerald has and the less visible they are, the higher the stone’s price.
 However, imperfections are not looked upon as negative attributes as they would be for other gemstones.
 In opposite, these flaws are considered part of the character of emeralds unless they have a negative effect on the transparency of the gem.
 In such a case, they dramatically reduce value.

 Unlike diamond, emerald clarity is graded by the eye.
 If an emerald does not have inclusions visible to the naked eye, it is considered flawless.
-Eye-clean emeralds are very expensive because they are rare.
+Eye-clean emeralds are very expensive because of their rarity.

 Choosing Emerald Cut

 As with all other gemstones, the cut of emerald refers to its faceting, shape and proportions.
 Cutters should consider the rough’s depth of colour, inclusions and durability to make a cutting decision.
 Mistakes usually cause weight loss which significantly reduces the value of a potential gem.

 Almost all emeralds have significant fractures that should be designed to minimise their effect on the finished stone.
-Due to the fractures, emeralds are more fragile, which makes them vulnerable to damage during the cutting, polishing and setting processes.
+Due to the fractures, emeralds are more fragile, making them vulnerable to damage during the cutting, polishing and setting processes.
 That is why the emerald cut should be designed to protect the valuable corners against damage.

 Since colour is the chief determinant of emeralds’ value, the cut should maximise the hue, tone and saturation of the stone.
 This can be achieved by adjusting the gem’s proportions and the number of facets.
 Depending on the cut, the cutter can darken a light stone or lighten a dark stone.
 As a general rule, deeper cuts with small tables and fewer facets darken the colour, while shallow cuts with larger tables and additional facets result in lighter gems.

 The emerald cut, which is also applied to other gemstones, is designed to maximise the shape of the rough and to bring out the best colour.
-Emeralds come in round and all fancy shapes, but these are usually expensive and rare as more rough material must be wasted to cut them.
+Emeralds come in round and all fancy shapes, but these are usually expensive and rare as more rough material is wasted to cut them.

 Choosing Emerald Carat Weight